A bit of personal financial history

 From equity crowdfunding and gold and real estate crowdfunding I jumped to the next thing I could invest in.

 Finding peer to peer lending

 Peer to peer lending, or crowdlending, or marketplace lending, all mean the same thing.
 I started with Mintos and EstateGuru because that’s what Google said when I was looking for European p2p lending platforms.

 Then I read more about what p2p lending actually is, it’s history, different types of platforms, different types of loans, buyback guarantees, provision funds, collaterals, regulations.

 And since I couldn’t learn too much from what others were saying, I started investing in more and more of them.
 I’ll eventually scale back to about 5 or 6 platforms, but I’ll give each of them about a year and see how they’re performing.
 I’m not after a quick win, so I don’t care that one platform is currently offering insane interest rates and my funds would sit better there instead of spreading them across 20 platforms.

-It might prove that some of the investment vehicles I’m using now are also mistakes.
+It will prove that some of the investment vehicles I’m using now are also mistakes.
 That’s for my future self to know and learn from it.
 For now, I think I’m right.

 There are few things in life I enjoy more than traveling.
 The feeling when I look around and new horizons lay before my eyes makes life truly wonderful.Read More